Social Media Magic

 The Three Stages of Social Media - Dating, Engagement and Commitment

-How long this takes depends on where you are now, what the company is ready to do in terms of resource allocation and staffing and big your goals are.
-In this stage, you are not promoting or expecting sales (ROI), you are posting to make sure you have quality content when people come to your channels, interesting posts and videos to attract fans and links to your website so people can “check you out”.
+How long this takes depends on where you are now, what the company is ready to do in terms of resource allocation and staffing and how big your goals are.
+In this stage, you are not promoting or expecting sales (ROI).
+What you're doing is posting to make sure you have quality content when people come to your channels, interesting posts, and videos to attract fans and links to your website, so people can “check you out”.

-In this stage, you use paid promotion to boost your fan numbers.
+In this stage, you use paid promotion to boost your fan numbers and expose your brand.

 Content should be strategically produced and post subjects should be carefully monitored to see what works the best.
 All engagement from fans (customer, potential customers, and their communities) is acknowledged and encouraged.
-This is when stop promoting your page and start promotions like offers and drive more traffic to your website.
+This is when you stop promoting your page and start promotions like offers to drive more traffic to your website and create engagement.

-Your team should be working together with the social media manager to build your brand, engaging with your SM, sharing about your company on their own channels and supporting your efforts with ideas.
+Your team should be working together with the social media manager to build your brand, engaging with your SM and sharing about your company on their own channels.
+They should also be supporting your efforts with ideas and helping to shape your posting calendar.
 If they aren't, you will experience loss of momentum and lengthen the time it takes to get to stage 3.

-In this stage, you should have an editorial calendar, a social media aggregator (like HootSuite, Sprout, CoSchedule) and plan your posts, scheduling posts out a week to a month in advance but allowing for spontaneous posts.
-Also planning and creating campaigns that are executed over several months with specific business goals like increasing web traffic or launching sales.
+In this stage, you should have an editorial calendar and a social media aggregator (like HootSuite, Sprout, CoSchedule).
+This is when you plan your posts and schedule posts out a week to a month in advance, allowing for spontaneous posts.
+This is also when you plan and create campaigns, that are executed over several months with specific business goals like increasing web traffic or launching sales.

 In this stage, you use paid promotion to create engagement with your brand, content and some promotions but remember the focus is engagement, not sales.

-At last!
-This is the stage that you start producing measurable ROI.
+This is the Sell stage - at last!
+This is the stage when you start producing measurable ROI.
 Your fans are committed to their relationship with you, a little like marriage.
 They show that commitment by spending money on your offerings.

 You are meeting or exceeding your goals.
 New avenues of business growth are clear and your Social Media Marketing is supporting your overall marketing goals.